Doubt is a common theme in the martial arts and personal defense .

 This is not in itself unusual.
 Where some traditionalists may be put off by the meteoric rise in ranking that occurred within Seibukan – A black belt in six or nine months?
 Seventh dan – and menkyo kaiden – in seven years?
 This attitude would be anachronistic.
 The histories of the classical Japanese arts, in which Seibukan has a foothold, and modern traditional arts such as Judo show that this kind of rapid ranking was the norm rather than an exception until recent times.

-The “ten years to black belt” idea is a modern one, as is the idea that a black belt at all signifies any kind of mastery.
+The “ten years to black belt” idea is a modern one, as is the idea that a black belt signifies any kind of mastery.

-Martin comes face to face with another kind of doubt in his journey, this one served up by a friend and training partner who had started to practice Brazilian Jiujitsu (BJJ).
+Martin comes face-to-face with another kind of doubt on his journey, served up by a friend and training partner who had started to practice Brazilian Jiujitsu (BJJ).
 During some cross training, Martin is thoroughly dominated by his friend, who was by his own account fairly new at BJJ.
-In desperation he describes trying some pressure points and foul tactics and realizes that he is no position to be able to make use of such things because he is utterly controlled by his training partner.
-This causes a crisis of confidence, familiar to some of us who have been in the same position, regarding having spent many years of practice in cooperative drills and preparing for performances versus practicing pressure tested fighting ability.
+In desperation he describes trying pressure points and foul tactics and realizes that he is no position to be able to make use of these things because he is utterly controlled by his training partner.
+This causes a crisis of confidence, familiar to some of us who have been in the same position, regarding having spent many years of practice in cooperative drills and preparing for performances versus developing fighting ability.
 He struggles with this for some time before finally cutting the cord, noting that even many of his wrist locks that were the bread-and-butter of his Seibukan training were completely ineffectual against the skilled grapplers he wrestled, while the grapplers themselves could and did perform the same wrist locks to good effect on uncooperative opponents.

-One element that becomes obvious throughout the book, and which certainly is found in many cult-ish situations just as it is in martial arts groups existing in hermetically sealed environments like the Seibukan, is the lack of personal responsibility.
-Martin describes his own slow awakening to such accountability until he is, finally, able to confront his teacher about dark things going on within the organization.
+One element obvious throughout the book, and certainly found in many cult-ish situations just as it is in martial arts groups existing in hermetically sealed environments like the Seibukan, is the lack of personal responsibility.
+Martin describes his own awakening to accountability until he is, finally, able to confront his teacher about dark things going on within the organization.
 But it is a slow process, and along the way various opportunities are missed, or that he chooses not to take.